BlakeRain/blakerain.com/content/weeknotes/2026-W21/index.md

 {{< /bandcamp >}}

 - [Gealdýr - Vígríðr] --- I've been a fan of Gealdýr for a couple of years now, so I was very keen to get ahold of this album.
-It is such peacful and beautiful music.
+It is such peaceful and beautiful music.
 This guys vocals are amazing.
 - [Draconian - In Somnolent Ruin] --- The new release from Draconian.
 I've been following Draconian for as long as I can remember, and they're possibly one of my favourite groups.
 As Draconian albums go, _In Somnolent Ruin_ is just more of the same: epic doom metal contrasting between